aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 I wish to thank my wife Alyssa for her encouragement and proofreading, James Bready for his encouragement and assistance, Nathan Zeldes for inspiration, and Michael Konshak for the wonderful resource that is the International Slide Rule Museum.

+I also wish to thank the Smithsonian Air and Space Museum, Photographer Carl J. Bobrow, for their permission to use images from their collection in this article.